-Muhiuddin Haider, Ph.D., is a clinical professor in global health in the University of Maryland School of Public Health’s Institute for Applied Environmental Health.
-Since 2009, he has been teaching undergraduate courses under the Public Health Science and Global Health Scholars Programs, while also teaching graduate level courses in the Global Health Certificate Program offered through the University of Maryland School of Public Health.
-In addition to teaching, Dr. Haider is currently a co-investigator in Project HEAL: Health through Early Awareness and Learning, an intervention to increase cancer screening in African American faith-based communities in Prince Georges County, Maryland.
-He is also the Principal Investigator on a study to assess the US Public Health Service Commissioned Corps Officers’ value to public health.
+Muhiuddin Haider, PhD, is a Clinical Professor in Global Health at the University of Maryland School of Public Health’s Institute for Applied Environmental Health.
+Since 2009, he has been teaching undergraduate courses under the Public Health Science and Global Health Scholars Programs, while also teaching graduate-level courses in the Global Health Certificate Program offered through the University of Maryland School of Public Health.

 MIEH605 Fundamentals of Global Health

 MIEH620 Global Health Communication and Promotion